Last updated on: April 27th, 2022

 The Labour Law in Nigeria is regulated mainly by the Labour Act (Laws of the Federation of Nigeria 2004).
-The Labour Act governs the terms and conditions of employment such as working hours, holidays, and rest periods, wages, overtime, employment relationships.
-The other acts that govern employment relationships are the Employees’ Compensation Act 2010, Public Holidays Act, 1979, etc.
+The Labour Act governs the terms and conditions of employment such as working hours, holidays and rest periods, wages, overtime, employment relationships.
+The other act that governs employment relationships is the Public Holidays Act, 1979.

 Hours & Pay Regulations

 An employee shall after 12 months of continuous service, be entitled to leave with full pay of-

 - In the case of a person under the age of 16 years (including an apprentice) at least 12 working days.

 The holiday may be postponed by agreement between the employer and the employee, however, that the holiday-earning period shall not extend beyond 24 months’ continuous service and the employee must take the annual leave within the 24 months period time frame.

 For the purpose of calculation of annual leave pay, the employee shall be paid the wages which they receive in money (excluding any overtime premium and other allowance) which shall be considered as annual leave pay.

 An employee whose employment terminates after completing –

 - Less than 12 but not less than 6 months in the continuous employment of an employer; or

 - No less than 6 months in the continuous employment of an employer since the employee last qualified for a holiday.